waylayio/Templates/README.md

-# Templates

-This is a repo of publicly available templates that users want to share
+Templates define a logic consisting of multiple sensors, mathematical preprocessing, logical gates and multiple actuators.
+Gates include AND, OR gates as well as more generic gates that provide more flexibility to build your logic.